123Wampir/CADAnimation/README.md

 # CADAnimation (Name still in work)

-This repo is my graduation work.
-Web application for creating a 3D models animation!
-Created with Angular and Three.js.
-Also i use Angular Materials and Quill.
+Get ready to dive into the world of 3D model animation with my graduation work!
+I've created a web application using Angular and Three.js that lets you bring your models to life.
+Plus, I've incorporated Angular Materials and Quill for a seamless user experience.

-You can already try it by following the [link](https://cad-animation.vercel.app/) (Most of the inscriptions are in Russian and will be translated later).
+You can try out the application right now by following the [link](https://cad-animation.vercel.app/) (please note that some of the inscriptions are currently in Russian and will be translated later).
+With intuitive controls and a user-friendly interface, you'll be creating stunning 3D animations in no time.

 ![Animation](readme/Кран%20анимация%20loosyMax.gif)